Consistent Quantum Causes

-It is useful to consider a spin-half analog of the situation in Fig.~\ref{fgr1} of Sec.~\ref{sct4}, since the mathematics of a two-dimensional Hilbert space, which is all that is needed to discuss spin orientation, is simpler than what is needed to describe the different spatial positions of the photon in Fig.~\ref{fgr1}, and simplicity is important for understanding quantum systems at the most fundamental level.
-Think of a spin-half silver atom moving along a straight line until it enters a Stern-Gerlach (SG) measuring device with a field and field gradient in the $z$ direction, so that it measures $S_z$, yielding one of the two values $+1/2$ and $-1/2$ in units to $\hbar$.
-Let $S_z=+1/2$ correspond to the $a$ path in Fig.~\ref{fgr1}(a), and its extension into the $c$ path in Fig.~\ref{fgr1}(b), and $S_z=-1/2$ be the counterpart of the $b$ and $d$ paths.
-The SG device replaces the pair of detectors $D_a$ and $D_b$ in Fig.~\ref{fgr1}(a) or $D_c$ and $D_d$ in part (b).
+A spin-half analog of the situation in Fig.~\ref{fgr1} for the case of 50-50 beamsplitters allows a mathematical discussion using a two-dimensional Hilbert space to represent the spin direction, all that is needed for such a particle, which is simpler than describing the different spatial positions of the photon in Fig.~\ref{fgr1}.
+Think of a spin-half silver atom moving along a straight line until it enters a Stern-Gerlach (SG) measuring device with magnetic field and field gradient in the $z$ direction, so that it measures $S_z$, yielding one of the two values $+1/2$ and $-1/2$ in units to $\hbar$.
+One can think of $S_z=+1/2$ as the analog of the $a$ path in Fig.~\ref{fgr1}(a), and $S_z=-1/2$ as the analog of the $b$ path, with a single SG detector replacing the pair $D_a$ and $D_b$.